-- (c) result from a resolution action as defined under Article 3(1) of Regulation (EU) No 806/2014 and Regulation 3(1) of the BRRD Regulations or from an alternative private sector measure or supervisory action as referred to in Article 18(1)(b) of Regulation (EU) No 806/2014 and Regulation 62(1)(b) of the BRRD Regulations. - 6.
+- (a) are not made subject to a resolution action by the resolution authority because there are reasonable prospects that an alternative private sector measure or supervisory action, as referred to in Article 18(1)(b) of Regulation (EU) No 806/2014 and Regulation 62(1)(b) of the BRRD Regulations, would prevent the failure of the institution within a reasonable timeframe, in view of the development of the alternative private sector measure of supervisory action; - (b) are assessed as meeting the conditions for resolution pursuant to Article 18(1) of Regulation (EU) No 806/2014 or Regulation 62(1) of the BRRD Regulations, in view of the development of the resolution action; - (c) result from a resolution action as defined under Article 3(1) of Regulation (EU) No 806/2014 and Regulation 3(1) of the BRRD Regulations or from an alternative private sector measure or supervisory action as referred to in Article 18(1)(b) of Regulation (EU) No 806/2014 and Regulation 62(1)(b) of the BRRD Regulations. - 6.
 Beyond a limitation of access to Eurosystem monetary policy operations pursuant to paragraph 4, the Bank shall suspend, further limit or exclude from access to Eurosystem monetary policy operations on the grounds of prudence counterparties which have been deemed to be 'failing or likely to fail' but for which neither a resolution action has been provided for nor are there reasonable prospects that an alternative private sector measure or supervisory action would prevent the failure of the institution within a reasonable timeframe as referred to in Article 18(1)(b) of Regulation (EU) No 806/2014 and Regulation 62(1)(b) of the BRRD Regulations. - 7.
 In the event that a discretionary measure is based on prudential information, the Eurosystem shall use any such information, provided either by supervisors or by counterparties, in a manner strictly commensurate with, and necessary for, the performance of the Eurosystem's tasks of conducting monetary policy. - 8.
-In the case of an occurrence of an event of default, the Bank may suspend, limit or exclude access to Eurosystem monetary policy operations with regard to counterparties that are in default pursuant to this Document and/or relevant collateral mobilisation agreement(s). - 9.
+In the case of an occurrence of an event of default, the Bank may, in line with Article 161, suspend, limit or exclude access to Eurosystem monetary policy operations with regard to counterparties that are in default pursuant to Article 160 and/or relevant collateral mobilisation agreement(s). - 8a.
+The Bank may immediately suspend, rather than limit, the counterparty's access to Eurosystem monetary policy operations where all of the following apply: - (a) the conditions for a limitation as set out in paragraphs 2, 3 and 4 are met; - (b) the counterparty's outstanding exposure to Eurosystem monetary policy operations at the time of the non-compliance is zero; - (c) the counterparty had zero intraday credit and auto-collateralisation exposure over the last 90 business days preceding the decision to impose the measure. - 9.
 All discretionary measures of the Bank shall be applied in a proportionate and non-discriminatory manner and shall be duly justified by the Bank.